openvinotoolkit/openvino/docs/get_started.md

 ## <a name="install-openvino"></a>2.
 Install OpenVINO

-See the [Install OpenVINO Overview page](./install_guides/installing-openvino-overview.md) for options to install OpenVINO and set up a development environment on your device.
+See the [installation overview page](./install_guides/installing-openvino-overview.md) for options to install OpenVINO and set up a development environment on your device.

 ## <a name="get-started-tutorials"></a>3.
 Learn OpenVINO